bonadocs/docs/docs/guides/Playground/Teams.md

 # Team members

 You can invite members to your team.
-This gives them access to view and even edit your team projects depending on the role you asssign the members.
+This gives them access to view and even edit your team projects depending on the role you asssign each member.

 - Click on the menu icon on your team.
 It opens up a list of option where you select `Team members`.